 It’s a Mad House, A MAD HOUSE!!!

-NB: You have to read that title like Charlton Heston is screaming it in a movie, to get full effect.
+NB: You must read that title like Charlton Heston is screaming it in a movie, to get the full effect.

 What do the Financial Bloggers have to say this week?